elastic/trigger-eui/README.md

 Looking for more guidance?
 Full documentation for Next.js lives [on the website](https://nextjs.org/).
 You probably want to being by following the [Getting Started Guide](https://nextjs.org/learn/basics/getting-started).

-## Building and distributing my UX
+## 📦 Building and distributing your UX

-Once you have the UX images you want, you'll need to build and distribute them.
+Once you have the UX you want, you'll need to build and distribute them.
 To help with this, we've included a pre-made build script and [Packages](http://s.sudre.free.fr/Software/Packages/about.html) file.
 To make your package, you'll need to do a few things:

 1. **Download and install Packages!**
 You won't be able to edit the file or build it otherwise.
 Grab it from the link above and run the installer.
 Easy!